-Plants can also take over your pond causing less oxygen to get in so make sure that you remove any that are spreading too much.
+Plants can also take over your pond, causing less oxygen to get in, so make sure that you remove any that are spreading too much.
 You can take them out and divide them up by repotting them.
-If you are removing any plants from the pond, try to leave them by the pond for a day or two.
-Although you may not see any insects on them, leaving them for a day or two by the pond will allow any that are trapped on the plants to move back into the pond.
+If you remove any plants from the pond, try to leave them by the pond for a day or two.
+Although you may not see any insects on them, leaving them for a day or two by the pond will allow any trapped on the plants to move back into the pond.

-If there is too much algae on your pond then this can also lead to deoxygenation.
-Algae thrive on debris in the pond so make sure to clear any detritus from the pond.
+Too much algae on your pond can also lead to deoxygenation.
+Algae thrive on debris in the pond, so make sure to clear any detritus from the pond.
 Putting barley straw in hessian sacks into your pond can help remove excess algae.

 Make sure to keep your pond as sunny as possible by cutting back any trees or bushes that may cast a shadow.
 This not only allows the light to get to the aquatic plants but also the heat.

-If you want to attract frogs, toads, and tadpoles then it is best not to have fish in the pond.
-Fish will eat insects which will make the pond less appetizing for other animals.
-However, if you already have fish in your pond then you will still find that frogs and toads still use it.
+If you want to attract frogs, toads, and tadpoles, it is best not to have fish in the pond.
+Fish will eat insects, which will make the pond less appetizing for other animals.
+However, if you already have fish in your pond, you will still find that frogs and toads still use it.

 Try to keep a rain barrel in your garden as you can use this to top up the pond.
 Do not use tap water as this can introduce chemicals to your pond that can upset the PH balance causing damage to your plants and the wildlife.
 I use the Hosana rain barrel.
 It holds 60 liters when full, but the reason I use this one is that the faucet isn’t right at the bottom like on so many others, giving you room to put a bucket underneath.
 You can find it on Amazon.

-In winter make sure that you keep the ice from freezing over completely.
-Either break the ice gently or keep a ball that will float, like a tennis ball in the pond to stop it freezing completely.
+In winter, make sure that you keep the ice from freezing over completely.
+Either break the ice gently or keep a ball that will float, like a tennis ball in the pond, to stop it from freezing completely.

 How To Put Plants In A Wildlife Pond?

-When buying aquatic plants they sometimes come in plastic baskets.
+When buying aquatic plants, they sometimes come in plastic baskets.
 These are great for keeping the roots and potting compost in place.
-I would recommend that if the plants come like this, however, then it is best to transfer them to fabric plant pots.
+I would recommend that if the plants come like this, it is best to transfer them to fabric plant pots.

-I used to use plastic pots and they almost always cracked, allowing the soil into the water.
-Most aquatic stores or nurseries will sell the fabric pots separately, but the ones I use are from Amazon.
-They don’t crack and I have never had any problems with them.
+I used plastic pots, and they almost always cracked, allowing the soil into the water.
+Most aquatic stores or nurseries will sell the fabric pots separately, but I use them from Amazon.
+They don’t crack, and I have never had any problems with them.

 When filling the soil into the mesh pot, I usually fill it about two-thirds full of soil.
 I then place the plant into it before adding soil so that it sits just under the top.
-Put it in a bucket of water for a couple of minutes to water it and then cover the top with a layer of gravel.
+Please put it in a bucket of water for a couple of minutes to water it, and then cover the top with a gravel layer.

-Some plants are oxygenators and are mean to be submerged but most are not.
-If it is not then place the plant into the water in its final position.
-If you need to prop it up to make sure it is not fully submerged then you can use bricks, stones or upturned plant pots.
+Some plants are oxygenators and are mean to be submerged, but most are not.
+If it is not, then place the plant into the water in its final position.
+If you need to prop it up to make sure it is not fully submerged, you can use bricks, stones, or upturned plant pots.